October 16th, 2017

 Once upon a time, a creative-writing instructor praised me in class a few times and I overreacted—I quit my personnel management job, bought a portable typewriter and, with little to say and matching talent, set off into the unknown.
 I was a man with a jet pack on his way to the moon and had about two years to get there.
 “What will you write?” some asked.
+I had no idea.
 “Short things,” I replied.
 “Short stories, essays, things like that.”
 Business colleagues commended me for my courage, but it didn’t feel like courage to me, it felt like school letting out for the summer.
 I hadn’t thought far enough ahead for it to be courage.

 Writing, I’d quickly learn, was akin to performing to an empty house and, a few months into it, hungry for applause, I took to imposing my work on others at every opportunity.
-A couple of times, I cornered former colleagues in their offices.
-Mostly, though, I imposed on whole groups of people.
-When invited to a party, for instance—and there were a lot of them that summer—I’d brazenly ask if I could bring along and read some of my stuff to the group.
+A couple of times, I cornered and read to former colleagues in their offices.
+Mostly, though, I imposed on groups of partiers, and there were parties galore, that summer, so lots of opportunities.
+“Would you mind if I brought along and read some of my stuff to the group?”
+I’d ask.
 What could they say?